Alexhb61/graph_algorithms/matching_algorithms/Kidneys.md

 # Introduction
+This note is an attempt to extend thoughts I've had about other transplant problems back to kidneys.

+# Thought 0: Check literature.
-This note is an attempt to review the literature of kidney transplants to see if they have already considered the formulation of a maximal (or approximate maximum) hypergraph matching.
+First, an attempt to review the literature of kidney transplants to see if they have already considered the formulation of a maximal (or approximate maximum) hypergraph matching.
 This wikipedia article was organized after I was 1st researching this in 2021: https://en.wikipedia.org/wiki/Optimal_kidney_exchange#cite_note-7